-In Phase A, production practices for audio are not expected to differ from those used in current HD content creation.
-Audio is expected to follow multi-channel workflows established for multi-channel 5.1 surround, and Dolby Atmos delivery using (as appropriate) AC-3 [27], E-E-AC-3 [27], HE-AAC [26], or AAC-LC emission [26].
+In Phase A, production practices for audio are similar to those used in current HD content creation.
+Audio follows multi-channel workflows established for multi-channel 5.1 surround, and Dolby Atmos delivery using (as appropriate) AC-3 [30], E- E-AC-3 [30], HE-AAC [28], or AAC-LC emission [28].
 Although 2.0 stereo sound is possible, UHD Phase A content is considered premium content, and it is therefore recommended that productions provide at least 5.1 channels.

-Similarly, in Phase A, production practices for closed captions and subtitles are not expected to differ from those of HD content creation.
+Phase A, production practices for closed captions and subtitles are also similar to those of HD content creation.
 Closed captions and subtitles follow workflows established for CTA- 608/CTA-708, ETSI 300 743, ETSI 300 472, SCTE-27, or IMSC1 formats.